jord2097/graphql-server/README.md

 - [x] added a simple auth token that secures queries and mutations
 - [x] used jest for testing sample queries and mutations
 - [x] used knex for query building, seeding and migrations
-- [x] created all required types, queries and mutations
+- [x] created all required types, queries and mutations with pagination, arguments
 - [ ] Docker TBA